 Philanthropy and Charities

-The National World War 1 Museum & Memorial is a national treasure and fixture within the Skyline of Kansas City Missouri.
-Allied Materials has partnered with the National WW1 Museum & Memorial to support this great institution to assure it stands as a vigilant reminder for generations to come
+The National World War 1 Museum and Memorial is a national treasure and fixture of Kansas City Missouri’s skyline.
+Allied Materials has partnered with the National WW1 Museum and Memorial to support this great institution to assure it stands as a vigilant reminder for generations to come.

 Harvesters Community Food Network brings food security to those who need it most.
-Allied has been proud to support their mission of assisting families in our immediate community with a safe & reliable outlet to support their families dietary needs.
+Allied has been proud to support their mission of assisting families in our immediate community with a safe and reliable outlet to support their families’ dietary needs.

 Opening in 1952, the Kansas City VA Medical Center has a rich legacy of providing quality care to the men and women who have proudly served our nation — America’s heroes.
-We consider it an honor and privilege to serve the health care needs of our Veterans.
+We consider it an honor and privilege to support the service of the healthcare needs of our Veterans.
 Allied’s support of the KC VA Medical Center reflects our appreciation for the debt paid by our nations most selfless servants.

 The Susan G. Komen foundation was created with the goal of eliminating breast cancer forever.
 Allied Materials has been proud to support this mission that has affected so many of the individuals directly or indirectly in our community.

 Inspired by U.S. Navy Seals (Frogmen), the mission of The Joggin’ For Frogmen race series is to activate communities from around the world to honor the sacrifices of our service members and veterans, and to support the families of our fallen heroes.
 Their races bring communities together to celebrate the lives of America’s fallen and to express our deep gratitude to those still serving.
 Allied support of this organization reflects our appreciation for some of our nations bravest warriors